georgeletlojane/wonderlabz-/README.md

 Simple load balanced web engine for Wonderlabs.
 This is merely to demonstrate a static load balanced website that is easily scalable.
 The application is run on a single AWS EC2 micro node with Docker as follows:

 - HaProxy as a load balancer
-- 2 x nginx web servers
+- 2 x apache web servers

 Application can be accessed on http://wonderlabs.letlojanedigital.co.za Load Balancer stats can be read on http://wonderlabs.letlojanedigital.co.za:1991/ha-stats